thiagohdeplima/big_tracker/README.md

 The Big Tracker will be a general purpose geospatial and distribuited server application, which aims to implement resources to solve most of problems related with object monitoring and queries by position / time.

-## Data models
+## Data Model

+Big Tracker represents all data using GeoJSON.
+For more details, read [GeoJSON](https://tools.ietf.org/html/rfc7946)

+## Distribuited System

-In context of geospatial data, the majority of applications can support eventual consistence when availability is garanteed.
+In context of geospatial data, the majority of applications might support eventual consistence when availability is garanteed.
 Having that in mind, Big Tracker is a cAP application.

 For more details, read about [CAP Theorem](https://en.wikipedia.org/wiki/CAP_theorem).